The BFF Digital Libraries

 Note how her eyes led her into faulty thinking (with the evil one’s help!).
 We cannot trust our senses to give us a right mind to judge matters.
 The mind forms the battleground where the world battles the Spirit.
 The world does its best by influencing our senses to control our lives.
 The Spirit of God combats this by working through the mind of God established by the Word of God.

 Lust lives on sight and hearing.
 Lust is the flesh observing what or who it can use.
-Lust is simply desire but these desires are inflamed by our senses.
+Lust is simply desire but our senses inflame these desires.
 By seeing or hearing what can or might be obtained our stomach’s appetite is stimulated, our sexual senses are aroused and our imaginations are filled with all sorts of thoughts.

-Our senses serve our bodies but unfortunately they pay service to our flesh nature and bring evil into our lives.
-Truly, any man that is influenced by what is around him, he cannot truly serve others.
+Our senses serve our bodies, but unfortunately, they pay service to our flesh nature and bring evil into our lives.
+Truly, any man who is influenced by what is around him cannot truly serve others.
 His flesh rules him.
 He is unrighteous.
 He is a man of the earth.

 The man of the Spirit has information that is feeding his spiritual nature.
 This is the opposite of what has been said.
 Of course, his physical senses still serve his body, but he limits them for higher principles that are given in God’s Word.
 He is not a glutton.
 He does not look with lust upon women.
 He does not subject himself to heavy beats and rhythms.
 Instead he pays full attention to what the Spirit of God is leading him to do.

-When a man lives by principles of God’s Word, he necessarily lives by the Spirit.
+When a man lives by the principles of God’s Word, he necessarily lives by the Spirit.

 “For the flesh sets its desire against the Spirit, and the Spirit against the flesh; for these are in opposition to one another, so that you may not do the things that you please” (Galatians 5:17).